On the $RO(Q)$-graded coefficients of Eilenberg-MacLane spectra: Homotopy fixed points, homotopy orbits and the Tate spectrum of

 It will prove useful to have a description of the $E_1$-page.
-Since we will only use it for the homotopy fixed points spectral sequence, we omit here the description of the $E^1$-page of the homotopy orbits spectral sequence.
+Since we will only use it for the homotopy fixed point spectral sequence, we omit here the description of the $E^1$-page of the homotopy orbit spectral sequence.

 The filtration \eqref{filtration} gives a filtration of $X^{hQ}\cong F_Q(EQ_+,X)$, the spectrum of $Q$-equivariant maps from $EQ_+$ to $X$.
 Therefore the $E_1$-page has the form